jetkan-yk/nlp-project/README.md

 3. Configure the subtask's config in the `subtask/` folder

+4. Request for wandb auth key from admin to enable summary mode

 ### Using the SOC Cluster Nodes

 1. Connect to the SoC network via NUS WiFi, SoC VPN or Sunfire